 4.2 After this use the react-native link command to link this npm module with the android native build.
 Here you’ll be asked for the deployment keys which we got from the previous step.
 Use the same key for both android and iOS since we’ll be dealing with the iOS update in a totally different app.

-Our next step will be to use this client side sdk and make changes in our code so that our react native app is able to recognise the updates.
+Our next step will be to use this client-side SDK and make changes in our code so that our react native app is able to recognize the updates.

 We’ll create a button, on press of which the app will search for updates.